Crucial document: Arts-Honours-Thesis-Cover-Sheet

 - Credit for units previously studied at a fourth year level may be granted by the Faculty Honours Convenor, in consultation with relevant School and discipline staff.
 Students may receive no more than 24 points of credit for their honours year.
 Credit cannot be given for any research component of the honours year.

 - The Faculty and University provide some scholarships for honours study, some of which require a separate application by the prospective student.
-Selection for faculty scholarships is overseen by the Faculty Honours Convenor, under the direction of the Associate Dean (Education).
+Selection for faculty scholarships is overseen by the Faculty Honours Convenor, under the direction of the Deputy Dean (Education).

 Responsibility: Students; School Honours Coordinator; Discipline Honours Coordinator; Faculty Honours Convenor; Faculty professional staff.